Topics Map > College of Letters and Science > Academic & Curricular Administration > Evaluation > Assessment of Student Learning

 Self Study Narrative Template (formerly, "Fundamental Questions for Program Review")

 The faculty prepare a self-study narrative that responds to the following topics.
 In general, the narrative should not exceed 25 pages, to which attachments may be added.
-In L&S, the self-study narrative should address the following four topics:
+The Office of Academic Planning & Institutional Research has prepared a detailed template for producing the self-study, and the L&S Academic Planning Council accepts self-studies produced in this format.
+Importantly, the L&S APC asked authors of self studies to address the following four topics in the self study:

 1. Overview.
 The focus of program review is to evaluate the quality of each program, to sustain and improve excellence.
 To begin, describe the program(s) being reviewed.
 Summarize the program requirements and describe how they serve students (and/or other audiences).
 Consider the program in relation to departmental mission and purpose, and to disciplinary, college, and/or university goals (e.g., support for the liberal arts and sciences, career preparation, the Wisconsin Experience, the Wisconsin Idea, campus Diversity Framework, etc.) Include other program aspirations (e.g., addressing under representation in a discipline, remediating achievement gaps in key/introductory courses, promoting civic/social engagement, etc.) Finally, if directly relevant to the quality of the academic program and the student experience of it, discuss the departmental context (faculty research; departmental service; administration and operations; climate; alumni engagement and/or opportunities for development).